buddapool/buddapool.github.io/_categories/governance.md

 subheading:
 permalink: /governance/
 ---
-As an Operator, I voted for some governance actions.
+As an Operator, I voted for some governance actions.<br>
 As a Holder/Staker, I delegated to a DREP.